 Debt collectors are hardly known for their courtesy and customer service.
-Year after year, debt collectors rank among the FTC’s most complained list, falling only behind identity theft.
+Year after year, debt collectors rank among the FTC’s most complained list.
 The FTC even has a list of debt collectors who have behaved so badly that they've been banned from the industry altogether.

-In their attempts to collect from you, debt collectors sometimes use an aggressive tone, display no sensitivity or concern for your finances, or talk to you disrespectfully.
+In their attempts to collect from you, debt collectors may use an aggressive tone, display no sensitivity or concern for your finances, or talk to you disrespectfully.
 Some collectors cross the line and use threats or scare tactics to try to get you to pay up.
 If you happen to talk to a nice debt collector, consider yourself lucky.

 Since the opposite is more likely, knowing how to deal with rude collectors can keep you from being bullied into a payment you can't afford.
 Here are some ways you can deal with rude debt collectors.

 Know Your Rights

 Debt collectors, third-party debt collectors to be specific, are required to follow the Fair Debt Collection Practices Act.
 This is the Federal law that outlines what debt collectors can and can't do when they're collecting a debt from you.
-The law says they’re not allowed to call you before 8 a.m. or after 9 p.m., threaten to violence against you, threaten put you in jail for the debt, or repeatedly call you to annoy you.
+The law says they’re not allowed to call you before 8 a.m. or after 9 p.m., threaten to violence against you, threaten to put you in jail for the debt, or repeatedly call you to annoy you.

 Before you accept a debt collector’s call, grab a pen and paper and jot down notes on the call.
 If you need to file a complaint or sue the collector, these notes will come in handy as you make your case against the debt collector.